electricjones/electricjones.github.io/hra.md

 - **Level 1**: Our naive population.
 Animals who have not been exposed.
 - **Level 2**: Dogs we know have been exposed, but are not currently showing symptoms.
-- **Level 3**: Dogs who are recovoring or have recovered from the flu.
+- **Level 3**: Dogs who are recovering or have recovered from the flu.
 - **Level 4**: Dogs who are currently undergoing treatment for the flu.

 ## Dog Housing Locations